-Chair: Scott McVay Vice-Chair: Logan Johnston Directors: Pam Beaver, Bever ly Fickes, Terry Lincoln
+Chair: Scott McVay Vice-Chair: Logan Johnston

+Directors: Pam Beaver, Beverly Fickes, Terry Lincoln

 The General Manager is tasked to develop the Budget with the input of the board and community.
-This Budget was started in April, reviewed by the Finance Committee, and then by the Board and community at the meeting of the board directors, April 16th 2025, followed by another Finance Committee meeting on June 6th 2025, and then the final budget was approved by the board at the June 18th 2025 meeting.
+This Budget was started in April, reviewed by the Finance Committee, and then by the Board and community at the meeting of the board directors, April 16^{th} 2025, May 21st 2025 and then the final budget was approved by the board at the June 18^{th} 2025 meeting.